-When you’re the first sender in a conversation, place the disclaimer apart from the rest of the signature.
-That way, the recipient sees your logo and potential marketing banner before they notice the disclaimer.
+When you’re the first sender in a conversation, place the email disclaimer apart from the rest of the signature.
+This way, the recipient sees your logo and potential marketing banner before they notice the disclaimer.

 When you’re replying to a recipient, put your email signature below your own message but the disclaimer at the very bottom of the chain.
 That way, it’s still in the message, so you’re legally compliant, but it’s in a location where it doesn’t become annoying.